 “(The police) decided Scott had committed suicide with no evidence, without talking to the family and with no investigation whatsoever.”

-The Homicide Squad conducted a new investigation and wrote to the coroner in March 2014 to request the case be looked at again.
+The Homicide Squad conducted a new investigation and wrote to the coroner in March 2014 to request a re-examination.

-Detective Chief Inspector Pamela Young, who led the latest investigation, said NSW Police was pleased with the court’s decision.
+Detective Chief Inspector Pamela Young, who led the latest investigation, said the court’s decision pleased the NSW Police.

-“I believe there are some new pieces of information and potentially some evidence that the coroner could be interested in,” she said.
+“I believe there are some new pieces of information and potentially some evidence that the coroner could be interested in.

 “But nonetheless, none of it directly relates to Scott being murdered.